Massage in Brisbane

 - Stretching techniques: assisted movements that may help restore flexibility and joint motion

-How Long and How Often Should You Book?
+How Long Should You Book?

 Massage session length depends on how many regions need treatment and how complex the issue is.
 A short session may suit one focused area, while longer appointments usually work better for multiple areas or broader recovery goals.

-- 60 to 90 minutes: full-body or more complex presentations
+| 60 to 90 minutes | Full-body, recovery-focused or more complex presentations |

 Some people benefit from a short series of appointments, while others prefer occasional maintenance massage.
 Your therapist can review your response and suggest a practical plan.